andyatkinson/rideshare/README.md

 localhost:5432:rideshare_development:owner:2C6uw3LprgUMwSLQ
 ```

+Run `chmod 0600 ~/.pgpass`.

+Finally, run `export DATABASE_URL=<value from .env>`, setting the value from the `.env` file.
+Once that's set:

-Once this completes, you'll have the database set up.
-Verify that you can connect by running: `psql $DATABASE_URL`.
+Verify you can connect by running: `psql $DATABASE_URL`.
 Once connected, run this from psql:

 ```sql
 SELECT current_user;
 ```

-Confirm that you're connected as `owner`:
+Confirm you're connected as `owner`.
+Then run the *describe namespace* meta-command:

 ```sql
 \dn
 ```

-Verify the `rideshare` schema is visible, and all the tables: `\dt`.
+Verify the `rideshare` schema is visible.
+Run the *describe table* meta command: `\dt` to view the Rideshare tables.

 ## Run Migrations

-Migrations in Rideshare first run `SET role = owner`, so that they run as the `owner` user, which ends up owning the tables.
+Migrations in Rideshare are preceded by `SET role = owner`, so they run as `owner`.
+This user owns the tables.

 See: `lib/tasks/migration_hooks.rake`

 Run migrations the standard way:

 ```sh
 bin/rails db:migrate
 ```
 If the tables were created successfully in the `rideshare` schema, you're good to go!

 # Development Guides and Documentation

-- In addition to this file, the [Development Guides](https://github.com/andyatkinson/development_guides) go into greater depth for preparing your development machine.
+- For expanded installation and troubleshooting, navigate to the [Development Guides](https://github.com/andyatkinson/development_guides) go into greater depth for preparing your development machine.
-- For Guides and Tasks, check out: [Guides](GUIDES.md)
+- For Guides and Tasks in this repo, check out: [Guides](GUIDES.md)
 - For PostgreSQL guidance, check out: [postgresql/README.md](postgresql/README.md)
 - For database scripts, check out: [db/scripts/README.md](db/scripts/README.md)
-- To testing details for Rideshare, check out: [TESTING.md](TESTING.md)
+- For test environment details in Rideshare, check out: [TESTING.md](TESTING.md)
 - Check out [db/README.md](db/README.md)

 # UI